Great Alaskan Earthquake stories and videos from survivors of the 1964 Good Friday Earthquake that shook Alaska like no other.

 The stories you'll read when you scroll up this page will give you a special look into this amazing event as you experience the 1964 Good Friday Earthquake through the eyes of the survivors.

-To learn more about the incredible 1964 Good Friday Alaska earthquake, visit the Anchorage Museum website.
+To learn more, visit the Anchorage Museum website.

 Return to the Home page from this "Great Alaskan Earthquake" page